pbing/CORDIC/README.md

 # CORDIC processor

 - pipelined
-- polar coordinates
+- polar (circular) coordinates
 - rotation mode

 # Note

-$atan() is not supported by Design Compiler, thats why a Perl script is needed to generate the arctan table which must be included.
+$atan() is not supported by Design Compiler, that's why a Perl script is needed to generate the arctan table which must be included.